Score-based generative emulation of impact-relevant Earth system model outputs: Data and Methods

 \subsection{Pattern scaling conditioning}

 We introduce spatial information in the conditioning signal based on a linear relationship between the global and local mean surface temperature anomaly, known as \emph{pattern scaling}.
-Pattern scaling is an emulation technique that assumes the forced regional climate response scales linearly with an indicator of the global climate response~\citep{santer1990developing}.
-For surface temperature, such a fixed warming pattern consistently emerges across CMIP6 simulations~\citep{tebaldi2014pattern, osborn2018performance} and is supported by energy balance arguments for medium-to-high emission scenarios~\citep{giani2024origin}.
+Pattern scaling is an emulation technique that assumes the forced regional response of a climate variable scales linearly with an indicator of the global climate response~\citep{santer1990developing}.
+For regional surface temperature, such a fixed warming pattern consistently emerges across CMIP6 simulations as a function of GMST~\citep{tebaldi2014pattern, osborn2018performance} and is supported by energy balance arguments for medium-to-high emission scenarios~\citep{giani2025origin}.

 While other surface variables tend to conform less to this linear approximation~\citep{kravitz2017exploring}, it is recognized that pattern scaling captures the slow large-scale regional changes simulated by ESMs, which matter on a centennial time scale~\citep{tebaldi2014pattern, lee2021future}.
 Therein, owing to its simplicity and competitiveness in benchmarks~\citep{watsonparris2022climatebench, lutjens2024impact}, pattern scaling remains today a recurrent component in the design of emulators aiming to support impact assessment questions~\citep{osborn2016pattern, link2019fldgen, beusch2020emulating, tebaldi2020emulating, nath2022mesmer, quilcaille2022showcasing, quilcaille2023extending, schongart2024introducing, mathison2025rapid}.